arqex/freezer/README.md

 A tree data structure that is always updated from the root, even if the modification is triggered by one of the leaves, making easier to think in a reactive way.

-Freezer is made with React.js in mind and uses real immutable structures.
-It is a tool or a replacement for the flux architecture.
+Freezer is made with React.js in mind and uses real immutable structures, it is the perfect store for your Flux implementation.

 What makes Freezer special is: